mwt/mwt/README.md

 ### Hi there 👋

 I'm Matthew W. Thomas, an Economics PhD candidate at Northwestern University.
 I am currently interested in microeconomic theory including contests, lobbying, and labor.
-This page is here to share my academic and non-academic projects.

 I'm always glad to talk to people who want to reach out.
 Here is some extra contact info (also available on [my website](https://www.matthewthom.as)):
 - 🐘 <a title="mwt@mathstodon.xyz" rel="me" href="https://mathstodon.xyz/@mwt">Mastodon</a>